iPhone XR, iPhone XS Max, iPad Pros, Macs and more: Everything Apple could announce on Sept. 12

 - The iPhone XS Max is bigger than the Note 9, and both it and the iPhone XS get a makeover inside and out.

-- The new Core ML engine for game speed was highlighted in the mobile version of Elder Scrolls: Blades.
+- The new Core ML engine for game speed was highlighted in the mobile version of Elder Scrolls: Blades and Galaga.

 - They incorporate the industry's first 7nm CPU, the new A12 Bionic.